Items filtered by date: September 2025

 The Achilles tendon is the strongest tendon in the body, connecting the calf muscles to the heel bone, yet it is prone to painful injuries.
 Achilles tendinopathy is a condition marked by stiffness, swelling, and discomfort along the tendon, often caused by overuse or repetitive stress.
 A sudden rupture, or break, occurs when the tendon tears, usually with sharp pain and difficulty walking or pushing off the foot.
 These injuries typically occur in the back of the ankle, just above the heel.
 A podiatrist can provide a thorough evaluation, advanced treatments, and guidance for safe recovery.
 If you are experiencing Achilles tendon pain or have sustained an injury, it is suggested that you consult this type of doctor who can accurately diagnose and effectively treat this condition.

 Achilles tendon injuries need immediate attention to avoid future complications.
-If you have any concerns, contact Timothy Gauldin, DPM of Practice.
+If you have any concerns, contact Timothy Gauldin, DPM of Toe-tal Foot Care.
 Our practitioner can provide the care you need to keep you pain-free and on your feet.

 What Is the Achilles Tendon?